abstractmachine/interaction-design-tools/README.md

 ### GIT
 We use Git to backup, collaborate, and create historical breadcrumbs of our work.

-*Why is this important?* You will **always** make mistakes, and by constantly creating backups of your work via Git, you can easily return to a previous version before your latest bender, high as a kite where you had an awesomesauce revolutionary idea that totally broke everything you had built up to that point; calm down; deep breath; pour yourself a tea; move back to a previous `git commit` from when you were more sober; get back to work making your awesome thing.
+*Why is this important?* You will **always** make mistakes, and by constantly creating backups of your work via Git, you can easily return to a previous version.
+The story goes more or less like this:

+	> You are making the greatest thing ever made.
+High as a kite on your latest bender full of inspiration and manic glee, you have an awesomesauce revolutionary idea that totally breaks everything you had built up to that point.
+Calm down.
+Deep breath.
+Go for a walk.
+Pour yourself some tea.
+We cool, because you use git to breadcrumb your work.
+Just move back to a previous "git commit" from when you were more sober, and get back to work making your awesome bestest thingy ever.

 Make sure Git is installed on your machine.
 Open a Terminal (cf. above) and type `git` from the command line.
 You should see a list of possible Git functions.